crapp/geomandel/README.md

 This is just a brief introduction into color command line options.
 See **Color** for more information on this topic.

-The `colalgo` parameter determines which coloring algorithm to use.
+The `col-algo` parameter determines which coloring algorithm to use.
 Continuous coloring will produce images without visible color bands.
 Computation time might increase slightly though.
 ```
---colalgo arg     Coloring algorithm 0->Escape Time, 1->Continuous Coloring
+--col-algo arg     Coloring algorithm 0->Escape Time, 1->Continuous Coloring
 ```

 Grey scale fractals are a nice alternative to colored ones.
 These parameters